-While the progress in all these areas of community transformation has been remarkable, so much more can be done.
-If 40,000 people now have access to water, 150,000+ more still do not.
-When you registered for this race, your \$50 provided clean water for one person in Gemena, DR Congo!
+While the progress has been remarkable, a majority of the community still have no choice but to make a long walk for water every day.
+It is women and girls who most often do this, detracting from other family, educational, and economic opportunities.
+When you registered for this race, your \$50 provided clean water for one person in Gemena, DR Congo.

-Yet this 6K is not just a walk and it's not just a fundraiser.
+Yet this 6k is not just a walk and not just a fundraiser.
 It's a spiritual journey.
 These next six weeks, I ask that you walk in prayer for our sisters and brothers in Congo.
-Enjoy God's creation.
-Get a good workout.
-Savor the fellowship.
-And in the midst of it all, lift up your prayers and humbly realize that your efforts are contributing to a tremendous work in the Democratic Republic of Congo.
+I can't say that it will be easy.
+There are painful realities to grapple with from the challenges our Congolese friends face.
+But it will be worth it.
+When you hear from these Congolese leaders on the ground, you'll see a glimpse of what God is doing in this beautiful place.